 The "H2O" is an asset of the City of Kelowna, residents and taxpayers.
-It is operated by YMCA Okanagan under contract to the City.
+It is operated by YMCA

+Okanagan under contract to the City.
 Usage guidelines are established by the Aquatic Advisory Committee.
+OMSC is represented on the AAC as spokesperson for Masters swimming.

 The pool is 50m long and eight lanes wide with two moveable bulkheads.
-During certain periods it is set up as a long course pool (50m), mostly as two short course (25m) tanks, and occasionally as three tanks (12.5m,
+During certain periods it is set up as a long course pool (50m), mostly as two short course (25m) tanks, and occasionally as three tanks

-25m and 12.5m).
+(12.5m, 25m and 12.5m).
 The Aquatic facility also has a river run, water slides, wave rider, wave pool, hot tub and gym.

-Okanagan Masters Swim Club is allocated lane space at the H2O Adventure and Fitness Centre in accordance with its partnership accordance with the YMCA of Okanagan.
+Okanagan Masters Swim Club is allocated lane space at the H2O Adventure and Fitness Centre pursuant to agreement reached with the City in association with the Aquatic Advisory Committee.